 Planning Beyond the Move: Healthcare and Estate Considerations

 Relocating is an ideal time to review your estate planning essentials, ensuring your will and power of attorney reflect your new circumstances.
+Updating our estate plan was crucial.

 Critical post-move planning actions: